Key social, economic and environmental data about the Wrexham County Borough area and its 49 electoral divisions/wards.

 There are around 136,000 people living in Wrexham County Borough.
 This includes Wrexham town, some areas in the countryside and other smaller communities.
 In some of these areas the Welsh language and culture is very important to people.

-The average age of someone living here is 42 years and over a quarter of us are in the 45 to 64 years age group.
-There are slightly more men than women overall.
+Over a quarter of us are in the 45 to 64 years age group, and the latest data tells us that there are slightly more women than men overall.

 StatsWales is the Welsh Government’s online catalogue of detailed statistical data for Wales.
 The most recent population data for Wrexham local authority area is provided via the StatsWales population estimates (external link).

 You can find initial results from the Census 2021 via Office for National Statistics: Census (external link).

 More Census 2021 data is due to be released in the autumn and winter of 2022, you can find further information about this via Office for National Statistics: Census release plans (external link).

 You can also find a full range of data sourced from 2011 Census key statistics for Wrexham on the Nomis website (an Office for National Statistics service).

 Summary profiles of 2011 census data for all wards in Wrexham County Borough.
 This information is based on ward boundaries before the 2022 local elections.
 Census 2021 data for the new ward boundaries is not yet available.

 We (Wrexham Council) are required to act jointly via the Wrexham public services board (external link) to improve the economic, social, environmental and cultural well-being of Wrexham County Borough.